-The Libraries offers a congenial environment for study and research and the latest innovative establishment, the Knowledge Navigation Centre (KNC), offers one-stop shop convenience for information search and knowledge production.
-With its state-of-the-art infrastructure, students can efficiently search the wealth of e-resources and prepare their reports and presentations.
+The Libraries offers a learning commons style facility on Level 3 to provide a range of learning spaces suitable to different learning styles including reflective self-study as well as collaborative study in small and large groups.
+The Technology Zone offers 85 computers with Internet connection installed with software applications in support of study and research.
+With its state-of-the-art infrastructure, students can efficiently search the wealth of e-resources and produce their assignments or projects with the software provided.
+The Collaboration Zone provides an environment that fosters group discussion.
+19 discussion rooms are equipped with state-of-the-art technology, such as interactive whiteboard, webcam, HD camcorder, interactive TV panel.
 Students may also wish to seek advice from professional librarians on duty who will be happy to show users how to navigate through the massive amount of information, identify useful resources and integrate them into their study and research.
 It is hoped that through this learning process users will be empowered to meet the many challenges of this knowledge-based era.
-The addition of over 520 fixed or wireless network access points in various locations throughout the Libraries is another major step towards the University's vision for a digital campus.
-Now users can use their notebook computers in the Main and Branch Libraries to connect to the campus network and take full advantage of the technology in learning and research.
+Users can use their notebook computers in the Main and Branch Libraries to connect to the campus network and take full advantage of the technology in learning and research. \as at 30 June 2011